cugos/qgisworkshop_org/docs/source/workshop/python_in_qgis.rst

 Setup
 -------------

 \1.
-To begin open up a new QGIS session by clicking the QGIS icon on the top menu bar:
+To begin open up a new QGIS session by clicking the QGIS icon on the top menu bar.

 .. image:: ../_static/qgis_icon.png
-    :scale: 100%
+    :scale: 60%
     :align: center

 All the data we will be using is located in the\  ``natural_earth_50m`` \directory of your qgis user home path::